juanca/blog/articles/react-component-architecture.md

 )(ConnectedTextField);
 ```

-Utilizing the React component lifecycle method `componentWillMount`, fetching data from the server is straightforward:
+The above example brings all these layers together to output a component with specific behavior:

+1. `ConnectedTextField` is an existing connected component which populates a `TextField` from store state
+1. `FetchTextField` provides a simple `componentWillMount` lifecycle method
+1. `ServerTextField` provides data fetching logic (which is connected to the store) as `props.fetchServerData`
-1. Fetch an endpoint
+  a.
+Fetch an endpoint
-1. Parse the response
+  a.
+Parse the response
-1. Dispatch the new input value (with the same code from `ConnectedTextField`).
+  a.
+Dispatch the new input value (with the same code from `ConnectedTextField`).

 ## Conclusion